ShayHill/vim9-limelight/README.md

 ### New highlight groups

 Vim9-focalpoint creates 8 new highlight groups, 7 for statuslines, and 1 for window backgrounds.
 This gives a total of 2 background highlight groups and 9 StatusLine highlight groups.
 Beneath each highlighting group, I've included the definition Vim9-focalpoint will create if you are using the Habamax colorscheme.
 You don't have to use any of these, but they are provided for your convenience.
-You can use `g:FPHiSelect` to select from any highlight group you desire.
+You can use `g:LimelightHiSelect` to select from any highlight group you desire.

 #### The statusline when only one split is open